BUDGETING YOUR ELECTRONIC GADGETS BILLINGS: PART III

 As for avoiding theft, I either keep the phone clipped to my belt, watch it carefully at a restaurant, or take it with me when leaving my vehicle.
 If I can’t, I hide it in the center console out of view of prying eyes.
 A lot of your cautions obviously depend on where you live or the establishments you visit.

 I don’t have all the answers.
 Nobody does even if they pretend to.
 All I can do here is tell you what I do.
 It’s up to you to treat your phone like an expensive ring or watch and protect it accordingly.
-It’s your contact with the outside world and when it’s gone or broken, you’re simply cutoff.
+It’s your contact with the outside world and when it’s gone or broken, you’re simply cutoff without recourse.
+I guess we all have become too dependent on the devices and sort of feel lost without them.
 What more can I say?